jahrik/home_lab/ghost/firewall.md

 ## Installing pfSense

 [Download pfSense](https://www.pfsense.org/download/)
-I normally burn it to a usb, but you can also use a cd.
+I normally burn it to a USB, but you can also use a cd.
 The dd command is my go to for this one.

 First mount the usb and check to see what /dev/name it has.
 ```